airbus-cert/skyblue.team/content/posts/delegate-krbtgt.md

 As for Kerberos Tickets, I will not deep dive into this topic, because [It is well explained by Harmjoy himself here](http://www.harmj0y.net/blog/redteaming/another-word-on-delegation/).

-The point of interest here is how the constrained delegation with protocol transition works.
-If you can compromise an account with such a privilege, you can forge a TGS for anybody, including high privilege users, that targets the list of services present in the field `msDS-AllowedToDelegateTo`.
+The interesting point here is how the constrained delegation with protocol transition works.
+If you can compromise an account with such a privilege, you can forge a TGS for anybody, including high privilege users, that targets the services list present in the field `msDS-AllowedToDelegateTo`.
 This attack uses a Kerberos extension named s4u and s4uProxy (Self for User).

 One of the most interesting target services is LDAP, because if you compromise a service account with the LDAP SPN of any DC present into the `msDS-AllowedToDelegateTo`, you can perform a *DCSync* attack.